lzto/pex/README.md

 by matching those struct type and indicies we can match indirect call fairly accurate(over approximate)

+* CVF: this method is deprecated, please checkout tag svf if you want to use svf.
-* CVF: this is built upon SVF, and can accurately figure out callee for indirect call, however this is very slow and memory hungry.
+This is built upon SVF, and can accurately figure out callee for indirect call, however this is very slow and memory hungry.
 CVF can process a module with ~40k functions in one hour on an Intel Xeon 6132 2.6GHz CPU.